overviewer/Minecraft-Overviewer/docs/options.rst

     This option map be useful if you have some outlier chunks causing your map to be too large, or you want to render a smaller portion of your map, instead of rendering everything.

+    **If you are getting a "your map is waaaay too big" error** then this option may help you render your map.
+That error is unlikely in naturally generated worlds, but some really giant worlds may still cross the threshold.
+The Overviewer will refuse to automatically render maps that require zoom level 15 and above, so if you get this error, try specifying ``--zoom 15``.
+If your map is still cut off around the edges, increase the zoom level by 1 and try again.

     **Settings file:**
         Option name: ``zoom``